Word@Work, Let God's Word energise your working day!

 Acts 7:17-22

 Stephen did not need to defend himself at his trial.
-His job was to proclaim that God always keeps His Word.
-The Sanhedrin court claimed to believe in God's promises, so Stephen reminded them of the way in which God fulfilled His promise in their national history - preparing them to hear that Jesus was God's promised 'Righteous One', even though they had rejected Him (
+The Holy Spirit gave Him the words to proclaim that God always keeps His Word, and is still doing so through Jesus (Luke 12:11).
+The Sanhedrin court claimed to believe in God's promises, so Stephen reminded them of the way in which God fulfilled His promise in their national history - preparing them to hear that Jesus was God's promised 'Righteous One', even though they had rejected Him (Acts 7:52-53).
+It was their opportunity to repent and choose to follow Jesus.

 Troublesome Zeal